chichunchen/cross-indexing/README.md

     - Variable class
         - @local_addr : 0x????????
         - @name
-        - @extension  : the file extension name.
-Can make it whole filename here.
+        - @decl_file  : the whole filename where the variable is declared.
         - @lineno     : hex value of line number
         - @type       : list of type names
             - last one is base_type name